sujatapatnaik52/kubernetes-pbspro-connector/README.md

 # Kubernetes Connector for PBS Professional

 Integration of PBS Professional with Kubernetes for PBS Pro to provision and schedule jobs along with docker containers.
 This integration will benefit sites in being able to run both HPC workloads as well as container workloads on the same HPC cluster without needing for partitioning into two separate portions.
 This integration will also allow sites to take advantage of the sophisticated scheduling algorithms in PBS Pro and administer the cluster centrally using a single scheduler with a global set of policies.
-Kubernetes ships with a default scheduler but since the default scheduler does not suit our needs, a custom scheduler which talks to the server, getting unscheduled pods, then talking to PBS Pro for scheduling them.
-This custom scheduler has not been verified to run alongside the default Kubernetes scheduler.
+Kubernetes ships with a default scheduler but since the default scheduler does not suit our needs, a custom scheduler which talks to the server, getting unscheduled pods, then talking to PBS Pro for scheduling theem.
 In theory, user can instruct Kubernetes which scheduler to use in the pod definition.
 This Integration is also achieved using PBS Pro hooks.

-NOTE: The integration assumes a namespace; Requesting a custom namespace will result in failures or unknown results.

 A hook is a block of Python code that PBS Pro executes at certain events, for example, when a job is queued.
 Each hook can accept (allow) or reject (prevent) the action that triggers it.
 A hook can make calls to functions external to PBS Pro.